-Second, dealing with realtor means additional cost in the form of commission fees that you’ve to pay to the real estate agent for finalizing the deal for you.
+Second, dealing with a realtor means additional cost in the form of commission fees that you’ve to pay to the real estate agent for finalizing the deal for you.

 But it all depends on the country you’re buying the off-plan property and the local laws.
-If you find it risky and do not have knowledge about local laws, it is better to deal through a local realtor who understands the market and local laws.
+If you find it risky and do not have knowledge about local laws, it is better to deal with a local realtor who understands the market and local laws.

-For example, UK is a good market where you can deal with developers on your own as local laws provides security to your investments.
+For example, UK is a good market where you can deal with developers on your own as local laws provide security to your investments.
 In the UK, the National House Building Council (NHBC) offers a 10-year structural warranty on off-plan properties.

 On the other hand, you may want to work with a real estate agent in countries like UAE, Spain, and Australia.
 You can also find and work with a solicitor if you don’t want to hire a real estate agent but also want to minimize the risk involved.

-Overall, working directly with developers is more cost effective and fruitful in most cases but if you don’t understand the local market and property laws, it is better to deal through real estate agent.
+Overall, working directly with developers is more cost-effective and fruitful in most cases but if you don’t understand the local market and property laws, it is better to deal through real estate agent.

 Buying Off-Plan Property: Quick Checklist

 a.
-Is the area where you’re buying property suitable for long term investment?
+Is the area where you’re buying property suitable for long-term investment?

 b.
 Have you checked the prices of other similar projects in the same area?